ChiChienMile/IGReg/README.md

 IGReg integrates two plug-and-play modules into a standard multi-task learning (MTL) framework:

 ### 1. Dynamic Prototype Alignment (DPA)
-- Constructs a semantic prototype space using an auxiliary segmentation dataset.
+- Constructs a semantic prototype space using an **auxiliary segmentation dataset** (different from the glioma multi-task classification dataset).
 - Aligns task-specific features from the MTL framework with relevant prototypes via contrastive learning.
 - Enhances feature consistency and reduces task-specific gradient noise.